 Increased perfusion provides more Ga3+ to the inflamed tissue or tumour.
 Plasma protein bound Ga3+ enters interstitial space in tissues more easily if endothelial junctions of capillaries are loosened because of inflammation or tumour growth.
 For instance, the acute effect of histamine leads to increased uptake of 67Ga-citrate, parallel to development of tissue oedema (Kohno et al., 1987).
 Ga3+-transferrin may still not be optimal for assessing vascular permeability because of its insufficient stability (Brunetti et al., 1988; Staker et al., 1991).
 Also leukocytes migrate to the sites of inflammation, and degranulation of neutrophils releases lactoferrin to the extracellular space; lymphocytes have lactoferrin-binding surface receptors.
 Monocyte-macrophage lineage cells accumulate iron, and Ga3+ as well (Ujula et al., 2010).
 Ga3+ has been found to be concentrated in the lysosomes of macrophages, mainly as phosphate precipitates (Berry, 1996).

 Ga3+ also binds to the siderophore molecules of bacteria and fungi, and the Ga3+-siderophore complex can them be transported into the pathogenic micro-organisms.
 Therefore increased [68Ga]Ga3+ and [67Ga]Ga3+ uptake can be seen in both infected and inflamed tissue (Tsan, 1985; Ando et al., 1990).
-Deferoxamine (DFOA) is one of the iron-binding compounds produced by bacteria, and since it binds also Ga3+, it has been used in production of 68Ga-labelled radiopharmaceuticals.
+Deferoxamine (DFOA), ferrioxamine E (FOXE), and triacetylfurarinine C (TAFC) are iron-binding compounds produced by bacteria, which also bind Ga3+.
+Labelled with 68Ga, these can be used for specific infection imaging.

 Ga3+ concentrates in bones, particularly in regions of bone deposition and remodelling, including healing bone fractures.
 Bone uptake is independent of transferrin receptors.
-Hydroxyapatite adsorbs Ga3+, and gallium is precipitated as phosphates.
+Hydroxyapatite adsorbs Ga3+, and gallium is precipitated as phosphates, substituting Ca2+.
 In large doses, gallium inhibits bone resorption by osteoclasts, and inhibits the release of PTH, thus affecting also osteoblasts (Bernstein, 1998).

 Autio A, Virtanen H, Tolvanen T, Liljenbäck H, Oikonen V, Saanijoki T, Siitonen R, Käkelä M, Schüssele A, Teräs M, Roivainen A. Absorption, distribution and excretion of intravenously injected 68Ge/68Ga generator eluate in healthy rats, and estimation of human radiation dosimetry.
 EJNMMI Res.
 2015; 5:40. doi: 10.1186/s13550-015-0117-z.